CarGurus Header

 The CarGurus verdict

-The CLS is an elegant, luxurious machine that, while it’s slightly less practical than an E-Class, makes up for that with extra style and presence on the road.
-And in Shooting Brake form especially, it’s still capable of lugging a family and their belongings over long distances.
+The CLS is an elegant, luxurious machine that, while slightly less practical than an E-Class, makes up for it with extra style and presence.
+In Shooting Brake form especially, it’s still capable of lugging a family and their belongings over long distances.

 Search for a Mercedes-Benz CLS on CarGurus

-Imagine your head wants a practical, luxurious four-door saloon car, but your heart secretly yearns for a swish coupe.
-You’re not alone, and Mercedes-Benz knew that when it introduced the CLS back in 2004.
-The German manufacturer created a car that combined the practicality of a four-door with the style of a coupe, all while keeping the elements of premium luxury that Mercedes buyers expect.
-It called it, originally enough, a 'four-door coupe'.
+Imagine your head wants a practical and luxurious saloon car, but your heart secretly yearns for a swish coupe.
+You’re not alone, and Mercedes-Benz knew it when the CLS was launched back in 2004.
+The German manufacturer created a car that combined the practicality of a four-door saloon with the style of a coupe, all while retaining the elements of premium luxury that Mercedes buyers expect.
+It called the CLS, originally enough, a 'four-door coupe'.

-• The 2014 facelift didn’t just tweak the looks, it also saw the engine line-up change completely across the CLS range.
-Later engines were more efficient and in some cases more powerful too, so they’re the ones to look out for if either of those attributes are priorities for you.
-But the newer cars will also be more expensive to buy, so factor that into your equations.
+• The 2014 facelift didn’t just tweak the styling, it also saw the engine lineup change completely across the CLS range.
+Later engines were more efficient and in some cases more powerful, so they’re the ones to look out for if either of those attributes are priorities for you.
+However, the newer cars will also be more expensive to buy, so factor that into your decision.

 • If you’ve got five people to transport, then the CLS Coupe isn’t for you, as it only has two seats in the back.
-The CLS Shooting Brake has three, and extra headroom as well. although it’ll be a very tight squeeze for five adults as the middle seat is on the small side.
+The CLS Shooting Brake has three, plus extra headroom as well.
+It will be a very tight squeeze for five adults, though, as the middle seat is on the small side.

-• If you want fuel efficiency: The post-facelift CLS220d diesel will get the best fuel economy, particularly if you opt for the saloon model.
-With some careful use of the right foot you should be able to get 50mpg.
-If your budget doesn’t quite stretch that far, then the earlier 250 CDI is worth a look too.
+• If you want fuel efficiency: The post-facelift CLS 220d diesel will provide the best fuel economy, particularly if you opt for the saloon model.
+With careful use of your right foot, you should be able to get 50mpg.
+If your budget doesn’t quite stretch that far, the earlier 250 CDI is worth a look as well.

-• If you want to tow stuff: You’ll have to go for a Shooting Brake model, because the CLS Coupe wasn’t designed with towing in mind, and wasn’t type approved to do so.
+• If you want to tow stuff: You’ll have to go for a Shooting Brake model, because the CLS Coupe wasn’t designed with towing in mind, and wasn’t type-approved for it.
 The Shooting Brake version, however, can haul up to 2,100kg (braked) or 750kg unbraked.

 Phill Tromans